The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 On a personal note, my family, like yours, is doing our best to take social distancing very seriously.

-We are hunkered down in our home.
-We wear masks to run to the store for groceries.
-We use Zoom for meetings with friends and family.
-We are doing education online.
-And we are ordering curbside take out for the occasional meal to try and support our local eating establishments.
+We are hunkered down in our home, wearing masks to run to the store for groceries.
+Using Zoom for meetings with friends and family.
+And are doing education online.
+Occasionally, we order curbside takeout for our meals to try and support our local eating establishments.

 My Medical Opinion

-Professionally, I have canceled and rescheduled hundreds of non-urgent clinic appointments and have delayed and rescheduled dozens of surgeries that can wait a few weeks without harming my patients.
+Professionally, I have canceled and rescheduled hundreds of non-urgent clinic appointments.
+I have also delayed and rescheduled dozens of surgeries that can wait a few weeks without harming my patients.

 Our clinic is trying to keep all employees working with enough hours to pay their bills.

-Most importantly, we are trying to care for all of our patient’s needs in a safe and efficient manner.
-We are simultaneously trying to protect them from unnecessary exposures to others.
+Most importantly, we are trying to care for all of our patients’ needs safely and efficiently.
+We are simultaneously trying to protect them from unnecessary exposure to others.

-As a physician, a husband, a father, and a member of my community, I believe we as a state and as a country are doing the best possible with the information available.
+As a physician, and a member of my community, I believe we are doing the best with the information available as a state and country.

-Anything we can do to minimize the number of cases in the United States of COVID-19 will be valuable in the long run.
+Anything we can do to minimize the number of cases of COVID-19 will be valuable in the long run.

-We, the medical community, as well as the state and federal governments, do not have all the answers to these unprecedented questions on how to handle this pandemic.
-So we diligently do the best we can, for the most people possible, with the resources and information available.
+We, the medical community, and the state and federal governments do not have all the answers to these unprecedented questions.
+So, with the resources and information available, we diligently do the best we can for the most people possible.

-At the time of publication (Monday, April 13th), COVID-19 has taken the lives of 116,052 people worldwide, and 22,146 lives in the U.S. Our hearts and prayers go out to all families affected by this disease especially those who have lost loved ones.
+At the time of publication on Monday, April 13th, COVID-19 had claimed the lives of 116,052 people worldwide.
+In the U.S., the virus had resulted in 22,146 fatalities.
+Our hearts and prayers go out to all families affected by this disease, especially those who have lost loved ones.

 It is impossible to accurately predict how many lives will be lost here in our country.
-Gratefully, it appears we will be significantly below the original predictions of a million lives or more.
+Gratefully, we will be significantly below the original predictions of a million lives or more.

 Disaster Medicine

-Italian health care workers have been forced to practice “disaster medicine” at times during the crisis.
+Italian healthcare workers have been forced to practice “disaster medicine” during the crisis.

-It is most often used in times of war on the battlefields when resources are so rationed that the hardest of decisions have to be made, and not every person in need can receive care to try and save their life.
+It is most often used in times of war on the battlefields when resources are rationed.
+The hardest of decisions have to be made, and not every person in need can receive care to try and save their life.

-Our nation is attempting to flatten the curve (decrease the number of people infected at the same time) and do our best to avoid an overwhelming number of critically ill patients; We are doing so by implementing the unprecedented measures of social distancing and executive orders closing non-essential businesses.
+Our nation is attempting to flatten the curve and do our best to avoid an overwhelming number of critically ill patients.
+We are doing so by implementing the unprecedented measures of social distancing and executive orders closing non-essential businesses.
 We do not want to join Italy and other worldwide locations in making the awful decisions required in “disaster medicine.”

-Hopefully, relief will come soon, and we can move on to the next stage of figuring out community life post this acute phase of the COVID-19 pandemic.
+Hopefully, relief will come soon, and we can move on to the next stage of figuring out community life after this acute phase of the COVID-19 pandemic.

 If you are interested in only my medical opinion on how, as a country, we have handled this crisis thus far, you can stop reading now.

-For those of you following my thoughts on valuing life, all life, feel free to read further.
+For those following my thoughts on valuing life, all life, please read further.

 My Personal Opinion